lightfeed/extractor/README.md

 ### Browser Class API

 The `Browser` class provides a clean interface for loading web pages with Playwright.
-Use it to load HTML content before extracting structured data.
+Use it with direct Playwright API calls to load HTML content before extracting structured data.

 #### Constructor